Paper Money Guide Home

 C. - Fractional Currency 1862-1876

-As tensions escalated between the north and south, public """"sentiment """" lessened, and many retained coins due to their inherent value.
-As a result, the number of coins in circulation dropped.
+As tensions escalated between the north and south, public confidence lessened and many individuals hoarded coins due to their inherent value.
+As a result, the number of coins in circulation dropped, almost to the point of disappearance.
+Merchants and customers had an increasingly difficult time making change for everyday transactions.
 In response, the US Government first authorized postage and other stamps to be used as "currency".
 Later paper notes in denominations of less than $1 were issued.
 Five issues of Fractional Currency were created, in denominations ranging from 3 cents to 50 cents.
+Additionally, numerous different designs were made for each denomination to combat counterfeiting attempts.
+The notes were also called "postage currency" because their designs resembled or mimicked those of its contemporary postage stamps.

 Issue